 - In one Sunday strip of For Better or for Worse, Elly finds herself stranded at a department store in a rain shower with no jacket.
 Thinking quickly, she fashions a rain jacket and hat out of garbage bags - only to find that by the time she finishes her project the rain has already stopped.

-- Metroid Prime 3: The Space Pirate Homeworld has acidic rain, so Samus has to spend a good amount of time finding a special device that protects her (which is not this trope).
+- Metroid Prime 3: Corruption: The Space Pirate Homeworld has acidic rain, so Samus has to spend a good amount of time finding a special device that protects her (which is not this trope).
 However, after she does all that, she is called outside to meet with her superior, Admiral Dane, a normal human with no protection.
 Players may be annoyed at the Gameplay and Story Segregation, until they notice that it is not raining around Dane.
 Many players were annoyed that the acidic rain conveniently stopped for this guy, until they looked around and realize that it is only not raining around Dane.
-Then they look up and see his Improvised Umbrella: His personal flagship, hanging in geosynchronous orbit above his head.
+Then they look up and see his Improvised Umbrella: An Aries-class transport, hanging directly above his head.
 There's a reason the man is a Memetic Badass in a universe that contains Samus Aran.

 - Common in Real Life, too, though not to the degree it's shown in fiction.